PerlAlien/Alien-Build/README.md

         For when a system install is not possible, the library source will be downloaded from the internet or retrieved in another appropriate fashion and built.

+- libs

+    The library flags

+- libs\_static

+    The static library flags

+- perl\_module\_version

+    The version of the Perl module used to install the alien (if available).
+    For example if [Alien::curl](https://metacpan.org/pod/Alien::curl) is installing `libcurl` this would be the version of [Alien::curl](https://metacpan.org/pod/Alien::curl) used during the install step.

+- prefix

+    The final install root.
+This is usually they share directory.

+- version

+    The version of the library or tool

 ## hook\_prop